mihaiconstantin/trainometer/README.md

     <img src="./www/images/features/trainometer-table-1-aggregated.png" alt="TrainOmeter Table 1 aggregated" width=800>
 </div>

-Aggregating by travel date and fixing the departure and dentation station can be handy when you want to report your travel history for reimbursing the commute expenses.
+Aggregating by travel date, and fixing the departure and destination station, can be handy when you want to report your travel history for reimbursing the commute expenses.